“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Here’s how Gillespy described Hamilton in 1860: “Some years gone by it had a population of 125 inhabitants.
 In the days of its prosperity had two stores, two blacksmith shops, one tin shop, two taverns, one post office; was a place of a good deal of trade, had a bridge across the river. … What there is left of the place are four dwellings and one barn; tavern houses and stores have gone off bodily – the Cottage House at St. Marie, moved off under the steady pull of fifty-three yoke of oxen, whilst some less cumbersome took a more-lengthy flight to Princeton.”

 (My “someday” to-do list includes checking land sales of the former Hamilton site to see if it is possible to identify what became of the Cottage House, sometimes referred to by local historians as the College House.
 I interpret the 1860 history as indicating it was moved from Hamilton to St. Marie.
 I wonder whether the hotel run by Henry Candell, Hamilton promoter Canfield Marsh’s brother-in-law, was the Cottage House and whether it became the St. Marie Hotel.
 That would tie up a loose end very neatly.
 Candell listed his hometown as St. Marie when he enrolled at Lawrence University in 1856.
-The other Hamilton tavern was identified in the Princeton Republic as the Fox River House, which moved to about 523 West Water Street in Princeton and burned in 1897.)
+The other Hamilton tavern was identified in the Princeton Republic as the Fox River House, which moved to about 523 West Water Street in Princeton in the 1860s and burned in 1897.)

 Gillespy did not provide a description of State Centre.